 All of our kids loved their Strider bikes for learning the balance and coordination needed to ride a pedal bike.
 Striders are small enough for a toddler, and can last through the preschool years (ours made it through three kids).

 This durable bouncy toy made our list of top indoor active play toys as well, but it’s been used in backyard just as often.
-Rodies get kids jumping and bouncing, they encourage pretend play, and best of all they last.
-Not only are they durable, our kids have loved their Rody Ponies from age 3 all the way up to age 8.
+Rodies get kids jumping and bouncing, they encourage pretend play, and best of all, they last.
+Not only are they durable, they have lasting play power.
+Our kids have loved their Rody Ponies from age 3 all the way up to age 8.

 This is another toy that works indoors and out – five years after receiving a couple Bilibos from Grammy, these funny bowl-like toys are still in use.
 Currently they’re being used to transport dirt and water in the backyard, but when they’re not outdoors, they’ve also been used for rocking and rolling in when the kids were preschoolers, Barbie bathtubs, to cradles stuffed animals and as stools.
 These are a truly versatile toy.